grosjo/fts-xapian/README.md

 This project intends to provide a straightforward, simple and maintenance free, way to configure FTS plugin for [Dovecot](https://github.com/dovecot/), leveraging the efforts by the [Xapian.org](https://xapian.org/) team.

-This effort came after Dovecot team decided to deprecate "fts_squat" included in the dovecot core, and due to the complexity of the Solr plugin capabilitles, un-needed for most users.
+This effort came after Dovecot team decided to deprecate "fts_squat" included in the dovecot core, and due to the complexity of the Solr plugin capabilitles, unneeded for most users.